sklemovitch/sklemovitch.github.io/plan.md

 - Color plan:
   - Root node is black
   - First layer is 100% saturation, 20% lightness, Hue is (360/parent ) * (position in parent)
-  - First mode has hue of parent, 40% lightness, saturation (50/children of parent) + 50
+  - First mode has hue of parent, 40% lightness, saturation (50/children of parent)*childPos + 50
-  - Second mode has hue of parent, 60% lightness, saturation (50/children of parent)
+  - Second mode has hue of parent, 60% lightness, saturation (50/children of parent)*childPos
   - Alternate between first and second mode